Contact Regional Waste Education Officers on Ph: 08 9792 7350 or 08 9792 7351

 - Waste audits – kerbside bins, schools, businesses and community events

-- Tours of waste management facilities – including landfill sites, transfer stations and the Regional Organics Composting Facility
+- Tours of waste management facilities – including landfill sites, transfer stations and the Regional Organics Composting Facility (complete a Booking Form)

 - Events trailer hire – free use of items for waste management at events in the region (bin toppers, signage)